marcinsuski/dalle_clone/README.md

 Pictures are stored in cloudinary account and MongoDB stores data to post and get the prompts.
 The app has light and dark mode, depending on user preference.

-For it to work, one has to configure .env file in server directory and add their own:
-- OpenAI API KEY
-- MongoDB database link with credentials
-- Cloudinary name, key and secret

 ## 📦 Tech stack:
 - Vite